RoadieHQ/marketing-site/content/docs/integrations/gcalendar/index.md

 ## Installation

+## Configure Google authentication

-1. Set up google auth in Roadie following [this guide](/docs/integrations/google-oauth-client)
+1. Set up a Google OAuth app in Roadie following [this guide](/docs/integrations/google-oauth-client)

 2. Ensure the Google calendar API is enabled in GCP.
    1. In GCP console navigate to `APIs & Services > Library`